GriddleGriddle/griddle-docs/pages/docs/plugins/index.md

 Sometimes, you'll need to respond to actions before or after base or plugin reducer functions have modified the state.
 To do this, simply add the `_BEFORE` or `_AFTER` suffix to your action handler function.

+For more information on pre/post hooks and how state makes its way through reducers, see the [Architecture](/docs/architecture/) documentation.

 ```
 ACTION_NAME_BEFORE(state, action) {
   return state;